vectordotdev/homebrew-brew/README.md

-# Timber Homebrew Tap
+# Vector Homebrew Tap

-Install the Timber tap with:
+Install the Vector tap with:

-    $ brew tap timberio/brew
+    $ brew tap vectordotdev/brew

-Then proceed to install Timber brews:
+Then proceed to install Vector brews:

     $ brew install vector

-For more information, visit https://github.com/timberio/cli
+For more information, visit https://github.com/vectordotdev/vector